 Dressing appropriately would not only reflect how you are as a person, but it also compliments the interviewer.
 Whether the job that you applied for is formal or casual, it is recommended to wear more formally for the interview unless you are told otherwise.
 This way, it shows and gives respect towards the people that you will meet during your job interview.

-- Finance Dressing neatly and in full business attire would be expected for an interview in finance.
+- Dressing neatly and in full business attire would be expected for an interview in finance.

-- Human Resources An HR job would require you to dress professionally that would show authority.
+- An HR job would require you to dress professionally that would show authority.
 An outfit that could reflect that you are responsible and dependable.

 Common Attire Tip

-- Conservative Colours / Patterns Colours that would be appropriate would include navy, dark grey, and black.
+- Colours that would be appropriate would include navy, dark grey, and black.
 There are also other colours that are accepted, however avoid colours that are too bright or extreme.
 Another thing to avoid would be loud patterns and prints.

-- Conservative Jewellery / Accessories Avoid using too much jewellery that could divert attention.
+- Avoid using too much jewellery that could divert attention.
 Wear something simple and keep it to a minimum.
 If the industry is more casual, there will be more flexibility on what you can wear.

 What Not To Wear

 These are a few dress code tips that you should definitely avoid before going to an interview.
-Before your interview, be sure that you have checked these dress codes and avoided them3.
+Before your interview, be sure that you have checked these dress codes and avoided them.

-- Excessive Accessories Avoid wearing too much accessories or jewellery that are too flashy, big or make noises.
+- Avoid wearing too much accessories or jewellery that are too flashy, big or make noises.
 Accessories can also be considered a distraction.